 "We do expect it to reach the Gulf, maybe as a Category 1 hurricane, possibly a Category 2," said John Cangialosi, a meteorologist with U.S. National Hurricane Center in Miami.
 "It's difficult to say where it will be, but in three days we're projecting it anywhere from the eastern Gulf near the Florida panhandle to the western Bahamas."

-In the Keys, three shelters were set to open Monday.
-All travel trailers and recreational vehicles were ordered out of the Keys, and mobile home residents were also urged to evacuate.
+Visitors were ordered out of the Keys, where only one highway is available for evacuation, travel trailers and recreational vehicles were ordered out and residents of mobile homes were urged to evacuate.

-"Key Westerners are used to this," said Jim Bernard, assistant manager at a Home Depot in Key West.
+"Key Westers are used to this," said Jim Bernard, assistant manager at a Home Depot in Key West.

 Dan Drum, 56, a contractor who has been living in Key West since 1977, was waiting when Home Depot opened early Monday.
-He said he was going to spend part of the day nailing more roofing screws to a property he owns in Sugarloaf Key.
+He said he was going to spend part of the day securing a property he owns in Sugarloaf Key.

 "I just bought $55 worth of screws.
 That's all they had," he said.